sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 You made it!
 You're ready for the next level of Sensu-ing.

 Before you move on, take a moment to remove the virtual machine and resources installed during this sandbox lesson.
-Run:
+Press `CTRL`+`D` to exit the sandbox.
+Then run:
 {{< highlight shell >}}
 vagrant destroy
 {{< /highlight >}}